ydydsnyd/mono/doc/docs/reference/server-pull.md

   patch: PatchOperation[];
 };

+// This response is no longer recommended.
+See "Handling Unknown Clients" below.
-export type ClientStateNotFoundResponse = {
+// If returned, it causes the [onClientStateNotFound](https://doc.replicache.dev/api/classes/Replicache#onclientstatenotfound) method on the client to be called. export type DeprecatedClientStateNotFoundResponse = {
   error: 'ClientStateNotFound';
 };
 ```

-The `ClientStateNotFound` response MAY be sent by the server when `lastMutationID` is greater than zero and the specified `clientID` is not known.
-This causes Replicache's [onClientStateNotFound](https://doc.replicache.dev/api/classes/Replicache#onclientstatenotfound) method to be called.
-The default implementation of `onClientStateNotFound` refreshes the page, assigning a new `clientID`.

 ### `cookie`